 Although internships with the County of Orange are unpaid positions, they do provide an excellent experience in a professional setting for students and recent graduates.

-Available opportunities are listed on the County of Orange Volunteer Web site.
+Some opportunities are listed on the County of Orange Volunteer Web site.
 Go to Volunteers & Internships, and then click on the position description to view the application procedures.
 Applicants may submit a Letter of Interest and Resume if there are no posted positions that match their academic and/or career goals or fields of interest.

 For Additional Information